Mobile Geofencing

 • SMS Marketing

-Mobile app owners can also send text messages to the users when they enter their geofence.
+Mobile app owners can also send text messages to users when they enter their geofence.
 This helps cover a vast audience since not everyone is in a good internet connectivity area.

 • Social Media Advertising

-All the leading social media platforms including Facebook, TikTok, and Instagram have the geofencing feature.
+All the leading social media platforms, including Facebook, TikTok, and Instagram, have the geofencing feature.
 Through these platforms, you can show your ads to social media users who are in your geofence.

 • Web Advertising

-Just like social media, ads are shown to people in a geofence of a business.
+Just like social media, ads are shown to people in the geofence of a business.
 For example, a Houston-based nail parlor will show the Google search ad to a woman who happens to be searching for a nail parlor nearby while in Houston.

 Types of Triggers in Mobile Geofencing